wopian/tracker-killer/README.md

 [![CC Issues]][6]
 [![David]][7]

-This was built for experimentation purposes with the goal of inspecting how anime tracking sites deal with users with ludicrously large libraries.
+This was built as an experiment to see how well anime/manga tracking sites deal with ludicrously large libraries.
+As such, it currently allows testing the following:

-It is beneficial for testing how well these sites cope with the following:
+- Initial library page load time,

-- Initial library page load time
+- Library API request serialisation time,
-- Library API request serialisation time
+- Library API request download size,
-- Library API request download size
+- And any other side effects

 ## Results